 The building inspection is an appraisal of the property’s condition on the day of the inspection.
 However, at Inspect My Home, we stand by our reports and our inspectors and we hold Professional Indemnity Insurance for your protection.

 In New South Wales, effective 16 September 2009, building consultancy work is no longer regulated under the Home Building Act in NSW.
-Now anyone can hold themselves out as a consultant and there is no way the consumer can check for licences.
+This means anyone can work as a ‘consultant’ and there is no way the consumer can check for licences.

-When buying a property it is important to get professional and independent advice, so make sure you choose advisors, inspectors and contractors wisely.
+When buying a property it is important to get professional and independent advice.
+Make sure you choose advisors, inspectors and contractors wisely.